Azure/azure-sdk-tools/tools/sdk-testgen/packages/autorest.testmodeler/README.md

 ## Contribution

-The testmodeler use both rush and npm to manage the project.
-So if there is changes on package.json, remember to execute `npm ci` for testmodeler to keep autorest.testmodeler/npm-shrinkwrap.json updated.
+The testmodeler use rush managing the projects.
+So if there is changes on package.json, remember to execute `rush update` updated.
 ~~~
-> cd packages/autorest.testmodeler
-> npm ci
+> rush update
 ~~~

 ## Configurations